The 21st Century School Buildings Program will create inspiring educational environments for Baltimore City and its public school students.

 These new and renovated school buildings will support excellence in teaching and learning with flexible and adaptable space, learning areas designed for interaction and collaboration, and technology-equipped classrooms, enabling students to meet today's—and tomorrow's—high standards, and will provide communities with a shared public resource that will enrich their neighborhoods.
 Baltimore City will benefit for decades to come from this historic effort to provide the healthy, safe, efficient, and modern school buildings all children deserve.

-Through the ambitious 21st Century School Buildings Plan, students in Baltimore City Public Schools will benefit from:
+Through the ambitious 21st Century School Buildings Program, students in Baltimore City Public Schools will benefit from:

 - New or renovated school buildings across the city